What is Negative Growth?

 2. Consolidation stage

 The consolidation stage is a period of stable positive growth, where industry players begin to emerge.
-It is characterized by a few companies controlling a sizeable amount of market share.
+It is characterized by a few companies controlling a sizable amount of market share.
 Overall, industries at the consolidation stage grow faster than the economy.

 3. Maturity stage